-The Faith and Family Hospice’s Circle of Care is a patient-centered model that emphasizes the continuum of care delivered by the professionals and volunteers.
-These caregivers work together as a team to ensure that they evaluate and meet the needs of our patients and their families.
+The Hospice Circle of Care is a patient-centered model that emphasizes the continuum of services delivered by our professionals.
+Our caregivers work together as a team to ensure that they assess and meet the needs of our patients, families, and caregivers.

-Our hospice nurses are assigned to each patient to ensure a seamless coordination of services.
-They manage the patient’s medical needs and are trained in pain management care.
-They administer required medications and perform routine diagnostic exams on patients.
-RNs also work with the patient’s family members and friends to round-out the patient’s care plan, advising them on how to help nurture and support the patient.
+Our hospice nurses provide a seamless coordination of services from the team.
+The nurses manage the patient’s medical needs and are specially trained in complex symptom management.
+The nurses also work with the patient’s family, friends, and caregivers teaching them how to care for, nurture, and support the patient.

-Hospice Volunteer – trained volunteers are available to offer companionship and service to families
+Volunteers – available to offer companionship and service to families.

-Medication – for symptom management related to hospice diagnosis.
+Medications – for symptom management needs as related to the primary hospice diagnosis.

-Medical Equipment and Supplies – as needed based on the plan of care.
+Medical equipment and supplies – as needed and determined by the approved plan of care.

 Bereavement support – grief counseling is offered to anyone impacted by the death of the patient for a minimum of 13 months.